Lspace-io/lspace-docs/README.md

 - Explains the internal processes of the Lspace KB system.
 - For detailed insights, refer to [Knowledge Base Generation Internals](knowledge-base-generation/internals.md).

+### Licensing
+- Comprehensive overview of the LSPACE's licensing model is provided in [Licensing Strategy](licensing/licensing-strategy.md).

 ## Processes

 ### Document Ingestion